 He goes further in the judgment scene of Matthew 25:31-46.
 Heaven is closed to those without the self-denying and loving heart of a servant.
 Questions of baptism, authority, and proper forms of worship matter.
-Why would God have added them to His Book otherwise?
-Even so, I can quote you every baptism verse in Scripture but, if I have not the love that is truly willing to deny self to serve the Lord and others, to borrow Paul's
+Why would God have them in Scripture otherwise?
+Even so, if I have not the love